Guntersville, Alabama: 2000 census

-As of the 2020 United States census, there were 8,553 people, 3,312 households, and 2,179 families residing in the city.

 Recreation

 Guntersville sits on the shore of 69100 acre Guntersville Lake, the biggest lake in Alabama.
 The lake is maintained and managed by the Tennessee Valley Authority.
 The 2014 and 2020 Bassmaster Classic were held on Guntersville Lake.

 Government

 The current mayor is Leigh Dollar, the daughter of a previous mayor, and the first female to hold mayor's office in Guntersville.

 Education

-Guntersville has one school system in the town which is made up of four schools; Guntersville Elementary School (Kindergarten-2nd grade), Cherokee Elementary School (3rd–5th grade), Guntersville Middle School (6th–8th grade), and Guntersville High School (9th–12th grade).
+Guntersville has one school system (Guntersville City School District) in the town which is made up of four schools; Guntersville Elementary School (Kindergarten-2nd grade), Cherokee Elementary School (3rd–5th grade), Guntersville Middle School (6th–8th grade), and Guntersville High School (9th–12th grade).
 In 2006 Guntersville High School won the 4A football state championship, which is the only football state championship recorded by a school in Marshall County, Alabama.

 Culture

 Guntersville was the last place in which Ricky Nelson ever performed as a singer.
 His last performance was at PJ's Alley in Guntersville on Monday, December 30, 1985.
 His private plane departed Guntersville the next day, New Year's Eve, and crashed near DeKalb, Texas.

 In Hunting Mister Heartbreak: A Discovery of America, the British author Jonathan Raban becomes a temporary resident of the city, to which he takes a liking in his conservative persona as John Rayburn.
 He is aware, however, that were his real views known the people of Guntersville might have been less welcoming.
 "Scratch John Rayburn, and he'd confess my own thoughts on politics, books, religion − thoughts that wouldn't wash in Guntersville."